GRPWorkshop/Barcelona2022/index.md

 ### Mattia Serrani. _Higher Spin algebras_
-Mattia Serrani obtained his Master in Theoretical Physics at the University of Pisa in December 2020.
-Now he is a PhD Student at University of Mons.
-His interest are both in pure math and physics, precisely in Higher spin gravity, Higher spin algebras, Gauge theories, Constrained Hamiltonian Systems, AdS/CFT  and  Geometry.
-This talk is meant to create a bridge between math and physics regarding the study of higher spin  algebras.
+Mattia Serrani did his Master in Theoretical Physics at the University of Pisa in December 2020.
+Currently he is a PhD Student at University of Mons.
+His interest is mainly in physics and pure math, more precisely, in Higher spin algebras, Constrained Hamiltonian Systems, AdS/CFT  and  Geometry.

-First, I will try to give some Physical motivation for the interest on these algebras.
-Secondly, we will try to define this algebras in various dimensions (with particular attention to the 3d and 4d cases) and to interpret them physically as global symmetries or gauge symmetry in one dimension more.
-Lastly, we will see some ways to explicitly construct them and I will give some examples.
+The aim of this talk is to create a bridge between math and physics regarding the study of higher spin  algebras.
+First, I will give some Physical motivation for the interest on these algebras.
+Secondly, we will  define this algebras in various dimensions, with a particular attention  in the case of  3 and 4 dimensions.
+Also, we will interpret them physically as global symmetries or as a gauge symmetry  if we add one more dimension to our system.
+Lastly, we will see  explicitly how to  construct them and illustrate it with examples.